Metabolic Syndrome and Soft Drinks

 High triglycerides, elevated blood sugar, and a large waist are 3 of the 5 traits

 used to diagnose metabolic syndrome.

 When insulin is high after a sugary drink, it may increase your hunger.
 That hunger

 may lead to overeating.
 You might even reach for another soda.

 Even diet soda can be a problem.
-Studies have shown that drinking diet soda on a regular
+Drinking diet soda on a regular basis can actually

 Try to stop drinking or drink less of both regular and diet soft drinks.
 If you drink